 The term "neuroticism" refers to a dimension of personality that has a long-term tendency to be in an emotionally anxious or negative state.

-However some psychologists and psychiatrists do use the term neurosis to refer to anxious symptoms and behaviours that they’re not quite sure of.
+However, some psychologists and psychiatrists do use the term neurosis to refer to anxious symptoms and behaviors that they’re not quite sure of.
 Some doctors use it to describe mental illnesses that are not psychotic in nature.
 The most famous psychoanalysts, like Sigmund Freud and Carl Jung, liked to think that the human thought process itself was a neurosis.

 It’s easy to see why neuroses and neuroticism can be confused.

 Neurosis on the other hand has no single definition.
 It’s usually used to refer to a psychological medical condition that impacts how a person lives their life.

 Obsessive-Compulsive Disorder (OCD) is one example.
 Individuals with OCD have a neurosis that may have them obsessively check door locks till the point they’re late to work or washing their hands to the point where their skin becomes damaged.
 A neurosis doesn’t alter a person’s perception of reality, but it does affect the quality of their life

 Unlike neuroses, it is not associated with some sort of medical issue or condition.
 Neuroticism is one of the five personality traits in the Big Five Personality Trait model.
 The other traits are extraversion, agreeability, conscientiousness, and openness.